 With the sales price of the property set at the beginning of the agreement, the buyer is protected from real estate price increases later down the line.
-However it should be noted that costs with a rent-to-buy scheme are often inflated.
+However, it should be noted that costs with a rent-to-buy scheme are often inflated.

-Rent-to-own does give aspiring homeowners a foot in the door when it comes to saving for home ownership.
+Rent-to-own does give aspiring homeowners a foot in the door when it comes to saving for homeownership.

-Should I rent-to-buy?
+Should I Rent-to-buy?

 If you’re considering a rent-to-own scheme, as a way to get your foot in the door of homeownership, you best bet on finding out if it’s the right option for you is to consult a legal expert.

 Consider the loan: Even if you pay the rent plus option-to-buy fees diligently, will you be able to secure a home loan at the end of the rental term?
 If you're not approved for a loan, you might not get any payments back.

 Consider your rights: If something goes wrong will you be able to get some, if not all, of the payments you already made returned to you?